ahdinosaur/cv.mikey.nz/README.md

 - effective at amplifying junior and intermediate developers with technical and organizational support and coaching
 - strong at communicating complex technical concepts using only simple and accessible terms
-- confident in leading teams into uncharted territories, deconstructing intractable problems, creating legible maps, and spinning up strategic work streams for other developers
+- confident in leading teams into uncharted territories, deconstructing intractable problems, creating legible maps, spinning up strategic work streams for other developers, supporting the team as we adapt along our journey together
 - understand JavaScript web app stacks from top to bottom by reinventing the wheels multiple times
 - practiced in circumspect group facilitation, from everyday meetings to project retrospectives to community engagement to long-term company retreats
 - proficient with JavaScript, Rust, Ruby (on Rails), Python, Clojure, and C
 - performant in using decentralized platforms (Scuttlebutt, Dat, IPFS, Bitcoin) and web technologies (React, Angular, HTML & CSS) to quickly create accessible, responsive, and magical user-centric apps
-- skilled in using Linux systems for every occasion, from personal use to adminstration, from scaling infrastructure (Docker Swarm or Kubernetes or Salt Stack) to managing a system (Debian, Bash, Systemd)
+- skilled in using Linux systems for every occasion, from personal use to adminstration, from scaling infrastructure (Docker Swarm or Kubernetes or Salt Stack) to managing a local system (Debian, Bash, Systemd)
+- adept in hardware systems for a variety of purposes, from programming microcontrollers to small Linux computers, from designing 3d models to circuit boards, while keeping in mind the entire deployment lifecycle from manufacturing to maintainence

 ## References